ncgriffin/ticket-lifecycle/README.md

 <img width="700" alt="3" src="https://imgur.com/1w25bOR.png">

-<h3>Scenario B: Addressing Slow System Performance </h3>
+<h3>Scenario 2: System Outage Issue </h3>

-<p><strong>User:</strong> Camina Drummer</p>
+<p><strong>User:</strong> Cliff Tucker</p>

 <h4>Background:</h4>

-<p>Camina Drummer, a marketing manager, submits a ticket through osTicket, reporting a low memory warning and persistent slow performance on her workstation.
-As the IT helpdesk agent, your objective is to diagnose and resolve the issue to enhance Camina's overall system responsiveness.
+<p>An unexpected outage of the ERP software occurred, disrupting manufacturing and sales operations.
+Cliff Tucker, an Account Executive,submits a ticket through osTicket, reporting a system error affecting users, indicating potential server overload or network issues.
+The IT technician must quickly diagnose the root cause of the outage, and coordinate with the relevant IT teams to resolve it.

 </p>